 Draw the 1 foot markers starting at the convex corners of the outside wall concrete of the inner-most concrete room.
 Identify the 0, 2', 4', 6', etc points as "primary" points (make those marks red).
 Make the markers at 1', 3', 5', 7', etc be "secondary" markers (make those marks blue).
 Follow the same process (starting with outside corners) when you add the markers along the wall for the add-on concrete rooms.

 In terms of the wall tie hole pattern there is no special handling for a concave corner because of the concept of add-on rooms.
 The pattern will have come from the outer convex corner and the EPS sheets just get cut at the required point to fit into the concave corner.

 Angled wall braces

 Angled wall braces should only ever be at the primary markers (the red markers).
-Typically they go every 4 or 6 feet.
+Typically they go about every 6 feet.
 You can move them to different primary markers and that is sometimes useful to avoid clashing with angle braces from the adjacent wall.

 Sometimes you can leave out an angle brace if the EPS will be overlapped with a perpendicular piece of EPS that will naturally hold it vertical.
 Just because there is no angled brace at a particular location does not mean that there isn't still a vertical 2x4 baton that is held vertical by the horizontal bracing.